oaubert/python-vlc/README.rst

 files defining the public API.
 The same generated module should be compatible with various versions of libvlc 2.* and 3.*.
 However, there may be incompatible changes between major versions.
 Versioned bindings for 2.2 and 3.0 are provided in the repository.
+Note: When using 64-bit Python, make sure to use 64-bit VLC, and when using 32-bit Python, make sure to use 32-bit VLC.

 License
 -------